leancloud/docs-en/views/push-guide.md

 Name | Optionality | Description
 --- | --- | ---
 data| **required** | A JSON object of notification content.
 See [Message Content section](#message-content) for more details. where | optional | The conditions to query the `_installation` table.
-See also descriptions on how to encode [Advanced data types](rest_api.html#advanced-data-types). channels | optional | Included as a condition in the `where` parameter. push_time | optional | A ISO8601 timestamp string with timezone `UTC+0` used for scheduled push.
+See also descriptions on how to encode [advanced data types](rest_api.html#advanced-data-types). channels | optional | Included as a condition in the `where` parameter. push_time | optional | An ISO8601 timestamp string with timezone `UTC+0` used for scheduled push.
 The notification will be pushed immediately if the `push_time` is in less than one minute.
-You can implement cyclical pushes using [LeanEngine](leanengine_cloudfunction_guide-node.html#scheduled_tasks). expiration_time | optional | The absolute expiration time in ISO8691 format with `UTC+0` timezone, e.g. `2019-04-01T06:19:29.000Z`.
-If the client-side receives the notifications after the expiration time, it will not display these expired notifications to the user. expiration_interval | optional | Expiration time in ***second**, relative to `push_time` or the moment the API is invoked if `push_time` is unspecified. notification_id | optional | Customizable push notification id.
+You can implement cyclical pushes using [LeanEngine](leanengine_cloudfunction_guide-node.html#scheduled-tasks). expiration_time | optional | The absolute expiration time in ISO8691 format with `UTC+0` timezone, e.g. `2019-04-01T06:19:29.000Z`.
+If the client-side receives the notifications after the expiration time, it will not display these expired notifications to the user. expiration_interval | optional | Expiration time in **second**, relative to `push_time` or the moment the API is invoked if `push_time` is unspecified. notification_id | optional | Customizable push notification id.
 It is a string consist of up to 16 alphanumeric characters.
 If not specified, an auto-generated random id will be used.
 Targets and successes are calculated based on this id, as displayed in [Notification History on Dashboard](#Notification).
 Specifying a `notification_id` allows for developers to accumulate targets and successes of push notifications for multiple requests. req_id | optional | Customizable request id.
 Similar to `notification_id`, it is a string consist of up to 16 alphanumeric characters.
-Requests with an identical `req_id` in five minutes will be treated as duplication and LeanCloud will only handle one of them.
+Requests with an identical `req_id` in five minutes will be treated as duplicated and LeanCloud will only handle one of them.
 You can specify this parameter when you plan to retry requests on timeout errors. **Retrying too frequently or too much will interfere with normal pushes**.
 Please be careful. prod | optional |**Only applicable for iOS devices.** When using Token Authentication, you can use this parameter to specify whether the notifications will be pushed to the `dev` environment or `prod` environment of APNs.
 When using certificate authentication, you can use this parameter to specify whether using a `dev` certificate or a `prod` certificate.
 When `prod` is unspecified, if there is a `X-LC-Prod` HTTP header whose value is not equal to `1`, then this is equivalent to `{"prod": "dev"}`, otherwise, the default value `{"prod": "prod"}` will be used.
 The `deviceProfile` attribute of the installation takes precedence over this parameter. topic | optional | **Only applicable for pushing to iOS devices with the Token Authentication.** The APNs Topic is required for Token Authentication. iOS SDKs will automatically use the bundle ID of the iOS application as `apnsTopic`.
-However, you have to manually specify them under the following circumstances: 1. iOS SDK version is earlier than v4.2.0 2. not using iOS SDK (for example, you are developing a React Native application) 3. using a `topic` different from bundle ID. apns_team_id | **Only applicable for pushing to iOS devices with the Token Authentication.**  The Team ID is required for Token Authentication.
+However, you have to manually specify them under the following circumstances: 1. iOS SDK version is earlier than v4.2.0; 2. not using iOS SDK (for example, you are developing a React Native application); 3. using a `topic` different from bundle ID. apns_team_id | optional | **Only applicable for pushing to iOS devices with the Token Authentication.**  The Team ID is required for Token Authentication.
 Generally, if there are no duplicated APNs Topics for all of your Team IDs, or if you have specified the `apnsTeamId` attribute of the installation beforehand, then LeanCloud will automatically push notifications with the Team ID matched.
 Otherwise, you need to manually specify this parameter and ensure all the targeted devices have the specified Team ID. flow_control | optional | Targets per second.
 If specified, LeanCloud will throttle the pushes.
-The minimum value is 1000, if a value less than 1000 is specified, it will be treated as 1000.
+The minimum value is 1000.
+If a value less than 1000 is specified, it will be treated as 1000.

 Below are examples of some common use cases.
 Refer to [Queries](rest_api.html#queries) section for more information.